pcote/LearningMachine/README.md

 * A Google account that will allow you to setup Google Oauth

 #### The actual setup process.
+WARNING: Current setup process is obsolete due to separation of the base server setup to it's own project called "basemachine"
 1. Set up a home directory that you will be working out of and cd to it.
 2. Run the command - git clone https://github.com/pcote/LearningMachine.git
 3. Fire up the following in a separate window to get ngrok going - ngrok 8080